15 Scaffolds for a Murderer

 15 Scaffolds for a Murderer or The Dirty Fifteen (15 forche per un assassino) is a 1967 action drama mystery Spaghetti Western film directed by Nunzio Malasomma, scored by Francesco De Masi, and starring Craig Hill, Andrea Bosic, George Martin and Margarita Lozano.
 It was the last film of Nunzio Malasomma, who died in 1974.

+Premise

+The members of two rival gangs, led by Billy and Sandy, are accused of a terrible triple murder of three women, which they did not commit.
+Hunted by all the men in the village, they take refuge in an abandoned fort.